murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 ## Clone the repository

-All the code you need to deploy this solution can be found at [github.com/murillodigital/experiments](https://github.com/murillodigital/experiments) inside a directory named `multicloud_data_with_debezium` and there you will find a subdirectory for every cloud we will be working on, today we're going to be looking into the `aws` folder.
+All the code you need to deploy this solution can be found at [github.com/murillodigital/experiments](https://github.com/murillodigital/experiments) inside a directory named `multicloud_data_with_debezium`, in there you will find a subdirectory for every cloud we will be working on, today we're going to be looking into the `aws` folder.

 ```bash
 $ git clone git@github.com:murillodigital/experiments